oqolarte/oblong/content/project/site.md

 ### In the name of Static Site Generator (SSG)

-Using SSG like Hugo arguably increases security by simplifying a lot of things.
+Using SSG like Hugo arguably increases security by simplifying a lot of things[^pandoc].
 There is no server-side software to install, no database to keep up to date, and no PHP plugins to upgrade.

+[^pandoc]: Or, if you have [Pandoc](https://pandoc.org/) in your computer (installation is easy), you can convert Markdown to HTML, and use those in your site.
+It takes some fiddling around the documentation, but it can be done.

 All the content is written in Markdown, a simple markup "language" for creating formatted text using a plaintext editor.
 This means that all the files are lightweight and portable, easy to backup and transfer between computers.